Aleberello/DA-project2020/README.md

-# Sentiment exploration COVID19 vaccine tweets
+# Sentiment analysis COVID19 vaccine tweets
-## Progetto corso Data Analytics a.a.
+## Progetto Data Analytics, a.a.
 19-20
 Alessandro Bertolo (808314) - a.bertolo2@campus.unimib.it

 ## Repo structure